mlava/better-tasks/README.md

 - Shift+Click → opens that page in the right sidebar.
 - Cmd/Ctrl+Click → prompts you to edit the value directly.

+GTD status cycles through Next Action → Delegated → Deferred → Someday → (cleared) on click.
 Priority/energy pills cycle through low/medium/high/none on click.
 You can also add/remove metadata from the “⋯” menu on the pill or the dashboard row.

 ### 🔹 Inline Pill Indicators